carolienv/hla-typing-nextflow/README.md

   -profile apptainer
 ```

-On the training HPC, the `apptainer` profile enables Apptainer and uses the configured Apptainer cache directory.
+The `apptainer` profile enables Apptainer and uses the cache directory configured in `conf/apptainer.config`.

+The current default executor is Slurm, as configured in `conf/base.config`.
+Users running outside a Slurm-based HPC environment may need to adapt this configuration.

 ## Outputs